Working Holiday in Canada

 It depends on your country of citizenship.
 Use the Government of Canada “Find out if you need a visa” tool to check applicable requirements.

-As of November 2016, visitors who don’t need a visa to travel to Canada must apply for an Electronic Travel Authorization (eTA) to fly to a Canadian airport.
+Visitors who don’t need a visa to travel to Canada must apply for an Electronic Travel Authorisation (eTA) to fly to a Canadian airport.

 02. Can I work or volunteer in Canada with visitor status?